 MIN-CELLS Indicates that only the actual number of cells needed will be used.
 All other cells will be shut down with no water flow.
 If the component is controlling to a fixed setpoint, the flow capacity per cell will increase as the dry-bulb or wet-bulb temperature drops.
 The program will attempt to use as few cells as possible to cool the fluid.
-In no case, however, will the flow per cell be allowed to exceed the flow per cell be allowed to drop below MIN-FLOW/CELL, unless the circulation loop flow is so low that only one cell can operate.
+In no case, however, will the flow per cell be allowed to exceed MAX-FLOW/CELL.
+MAX-CELLS Indicates that as many cells as possible will be turned on.
+In no case, however, will the flow per cell be allowed to drop below MIN-FLOW/CELL, unless the circulation loop flow is so low that only one cell can operate.
+Using MAX-CELLS will enhance the energy savings associated with two-speed or variable-speed fans, and is strongly recommended.